Bangladesh Bowlers Leave Pakistan Reeling As Rain Looms - UrduPoint

 -

-Bangladesh rally from 26-2 to post 262 to concede 12 runs lead21 hours ago
+Bangladesh rally from 26-2 to post 262 to concede 12 runs lead22 hours ago

 -